AdobeDocs/workfront.en/help/workfront-fusion/get-started/basic-terms.md

   </tr>
   <tr>
    <td role="rowheader"> <p>Connection</p> </td>
-   <td> <p>When adding an app or service to a scenario, most likely you will have to first create a connection between <span>Workfront Fusion</span> and the app or service in order to retrieve or send the selected data.
+   <td> <p>When adding an app or service to a scenario, most likely you will have to first create a connection between Workfront Fusion and the app or service in order to retrieve or send the selected data.
 For more information, see <a href="../../workfront-fusion/connections/about-connecting-wf-fusion-to-app-or-service.md" class="MCXref xref">About connecting Adobe Workfront Fusion to an app or service</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Cycle</p> </td>